CMMC Practice SI.L1-3.14.1

 Discussion From Source

-DRAFT NIST SP 800-171 R2 Organizations identify systems that are affected by announced software and firmware flaws including potential vulnerabilities resulting from those flaws and report this information to designated personnel with information security responsibilities.
-Security-relevant updates include patches, service packs, hot fixes, and anti- virus signatures.
+NIST SP 800-171 R2 Organizations identify systems that are affected by announced software and firmware flaws including potential vulnerabilities resulting from those flaws and report this information to designated personnel with information security responsibilities.
+Security-relevant updates include patches, service packs, hot fixes, and anti-virus signatures.
 Organizations address flaws discovered during security assessments, continuous monitoring, incident response activities, and system error handling.
 Organizations can take advantage of available resources such as the Common Weakness Enumeration (CWE) database or Common Vulnerabilities and Exposures (CVE) database in remediating flaws discovered in organizational systems.
-Organization-defined time periods for updating security -relevant software and firmware may vary based on a variety of factors including the criticality of the update (i.e., severity of the vulnerability related to the discovered flaw).
+Organization-defined time periods for updating security-relevant software and firmware may vary based on a variety of factors including the criticality of the update (i.e., severity of the vulnerability related to the discovered flaw).
 Some types of flaw remediation may require more testing than other types of remediation.
 NIST SP 800-40 provides guidance on patch management technologies.

 References